NVIDIA/DIGITS/README.md

 ## Installation

-We install and run DiGiTS on Ubuntu 14.04.
-We have successfully run DiGiTS on other Linux variants as well as OSX but at this time, only Ubuntu 14.04 is supported.
+DiGiTS is supported on Ubuntu 14.04.
+DiGits has successfully run on other Linux variants as well as OSX but at this time, only Ubuntu 14.04 is supported.

 ### Prerequisites
 DiGiTS has several dependencies.